Paschwuerfler/DawnClock2/README.md

 I tried to use Interupts to set flags that were then processed in the main code as a general coding scheme, which makes for extremely responsive code with little nesting, i would assume that it also wouldnt disrupt wifi to badly

+The code was developed with PlatformIO for VSCode for NodeMCU 0.9 with DS3231 (RTC) and a TM1637, Rotary Encoder, an Arming Switch, and a PWM-Dimmable led, it would be easy to add a buzzer.